-David “Dean” Bolick, age 89 of Melbourne, Florida and Lake Ozark, Missouri passed away March 23, 2022, in West Melbourne, Florida.
+David “Dean” Bolick, age 89 of Melbourne, Florida and Lake Ozark, Missouri died March 23, 2022, in West Melbourne, Florida.
 Dean was born June 1, 1932, near Bloomfield Iowa, the oldest son of David Henry Bolick and Hazel LaFern Parker Bolick.

 Survivors include Janet McDaniel Bolick, his wife of 26 years of Melbourne, FL; daughters, Carolyn Paris of Gig Harbor, WA and Barbara (Mark) Hewitt of Shawnee, KS; step-daughter, Carol Burns of Melbourne, FL; grandchildren, Morgan (Adam) Sachs of Gig Harbor, WA, Tucker (Rachel) Hewitt of Kansas City, MO, Elizabeth (Michael) Walker of Fayetteville, NC, Brock (Madison) Hewitt of Kansas City, MO, Nathan Burns of Melbourne, FL, Skyler (Ashley) Burns of Palm Bay, FL; great-grandchildren Oliver Sachs of Gig Harbor, WA and Annaliese Hewitt of Kansas City, MO.